 Answer questions and see how you rank against other players.Play Now

-George Clooney was born May 6, 1961, son of Nick, a local TV host/newsman, and nephew of Rosemary, a popular mid-century singer.
+Famed actor and director George Clooney was born on May 6, 1961, in Lexington, Kentucky.
 He scored his breakout role in 1992 as Dr. Doug Ross on TV's ER.
 The hit show lead to major film roles, including a turn as Batman.
-In 2005 Clooney won an Oscar for Syriana.
-Time declared Clooney "The Last Movie Star," and People selected him "Sexiest Man Alive" twice.
+In 2005, Clooney won an Academy Award for his performance in Syriana.
+TIME magazine has called the actor "The Last Movie Star," and People magazine twice named him the "Sexiest Man Alive."